AurelienNioche/vocabulary-learning/README.md

 - Use `:d` when you don't know a word instead of guessing
 - Check example sentences with `:e` to learn context
 - Review your progress regularly with `:S`
-- Your progress is automatically backed up via git
+- Your progress is automatically backed up to Firebase